 Before applying for a Fellowship, Australian organisations must read:

-- The Australia Awards Fellowships Guidelines, which provide information on eligibility, the selection criteria and process, and funding arrangements, including Australian Host Organisations’ entitlements and responsibilities.
-The Round 16 Guidelines will be posted to this website ahead of the opening of the round in the second half of 2015.
+- the Australia Awards Fellowships Guidelines, which provide information on eligibility, the selection criteria and process, and funding arrangements, including Australian Host Organisations’ entitlements and responsibilities.
+The Round 16 Guidelines will be posted to this website ahead of the opening of the round in early 2016.

 - the Australian Government’s new development policy Australian aid: promoting prosperity, reducing poverty, enhancing stability